DominikBBB/PP1-Saxon-Palace/README.md

 4. I want to provide easy access to the promotor to submit questions

-There is the contact form for easy way to submit any enquirie, email addres and phone number.
+There is the contact form for easy way to submit enquiries, email address and phone number.

+All user expectations were fulfilled and tested to ensure user satisfaction.

 [Back to Table Of Contents](#table-of-contents)